 His half-brother Thaddeus also counts.
 Elodie, who's seen how he behaved at school, is incredulous when his mother describes him as "fragile," but walking in on his father with his brother, followed by his father's death clearly messed the guy up.
 Furthermore, if Elodie marries him and talks Togami out of invading, he assumes his new wife is having an affair, and the game notes that he wouldn't have said anything about it had Elodie not figured out what was wrong.
 Considering what happened the last time he was witness to an "affair", can you blame him?
 Then there's the ending where Elodie and Banion really are sneaking around behind his back, culminating in a case of Mama's Baby, Papa's Maybe where he adamantly refuses to suspect her and makes people who question the baby's paternity in his presence regret it, for fear of how rumors will affect the child.

 Even if Talarist couldn't have done it, that doesn't mean he didn't know about it.
-The string of conspicuous deaths in Adair's family and their line of succession, it's possible that Talarist's family has been trying to gain a proper foothold in Nova for generations.
+Given the string of conspicuous deaths in Adair's family and their line of succession, it's possible that Talarist's family has been trying to gain a proper foothold in Nova for generations.

 Moral Event Horizon: The nature of the game means that you may or may not ever get to see enough of a character to find out how far they'll go (and even if you do, they'll probably be wearing a placid smile the entire time), and there's a whole lot of grey morality happening amongst the nobles of Nova, but honorable mentions include:

-Talarist, who may be willing to kill an innocent child to get what he wants.
-He denies that it was him, but since his bloodline makes him the rightful heir to Adair's lands and title if he dies, he's the only person with a motive, and if someone else is chosen to succeed Adair he throws a fit.
+Talarist, who is heavily implied to be willing to kill an innocent child to get what he wants.
+He denies that it was him, but since his bloodline makes him the rightful heir to Adair's lands and title if he dies, he's the only person with a motive, and if someone else is chosen to succeed Adair, he throws a fit.
 Oh, sure, he comes off as nice and generous in person, but several of his actions indicate that he's a vindictive, nasty Jerk Ass underneath.